 Among the several online launches, one that brings particular pleasure to me is the new website for Film Archives UK, together with a smart promo film, embedded above.
 Film Archives UK exists to promote the understanding of film archiving in the United Kingdom, to represent the interests of such archives, and to promote best practice.
 The new site has information on the organisation, its members and its purposes, with guidance on film archiving, news, a blog, and information on courses and jobs in the sector.

 There is more to film archives than cinema as commonly understood.
 Yes we want feature films to be cared for (if we cannot trust the film industry to do this for themselves) but film also means documentaries, instructional films, advertising films, newsreels, experimental films, animation, promotional films, industrial films, home movies, home videos and more.
-The members of Film Archives UK represent the more inclusive, more practical understand of film – not as art but as the mirror of society.
+The members of Film Archives UK represent the more inclusive, more practical understanding of film – not as art but as the mirror of society.
 In particular the UK’s regional film archives are preserving, as far as they can, our home movie heritage.
 This is preservation predicated on the understanding that films of our family holidays are of no less importance to our cultural heritage than feature films.
 This is film culture grounded not in dreams but in place, in class, in family, in identity.

 Doubt my word?
 Well, if the video at the top of this post does not stir the heart and make you want to belong to those places and peoples from the not so distant past, then try this recent compilation from North East Film Archive, Middlesborough on Film.
 Though the artfully chosen music helps, I don’t think I’ve seen a more powerful selection of archive film.
 It makes even the non-Middlesborough resident feel nostalgic for a town they do not know, with a yearning for a connection with the past that will help us understand ourselves.
 Its effect on Middlesborough residents themselves must be so powerful – indeed it you can judge this from the many comments on the film to be found on the Discover Middlesborough Facebook page for the film.